political scandal that occurred in the United States (1972–1974)

 PBS - Thematic Window: The Watergate Scandal

-PBS no longer has the rights to distribute the content that had been provided on this page · We educate America on topics that matter
+PBS no longer has the rights to distribute the content that had been provided on this page · PBS counts on support from viewers like you to deliver valuable, high-quality content for everyone

 🌐